-A National Community Collecting Initiative
+A National Community Collecting and Exhibit Initiative

-This project builds on a growing body of original research, oral histories, and collections by and with our partners to document the impact Latina/o communities have had on American history and culture through the lens of baseball.
-Tracing histories of people, places, and objects that reflect the complex interplay of racial identities and sports across the nation allows us to tell diverse and unexpected stories within our communities.
+Through the lens of baseball, the project builds on a growing body of original research, oral histories, and collections by and with our partners to document the impact Latino communities have had on American history and culture.
+The collections and research reflect the complex interplay of racial identities and sports across the nation, allowing us to represent diverse and unexpected stories within our communities.